Call Us! We Can Provide You with a Free Over the Phone Case Analysis

-In New York, sobriety checkpoints are a legal and valid form of law enforcement.
-These checkpoints are set up at random points throughout the state.
-There is no rhyme or reason as to when law enforcement will decide to turn up at a sobriety checkpoint; therefore, if you have been arrested, it is imperative that you consult with an experienced White Plains DWI lawyer to help you fight the accusations made against you.
+In New York, sobriety checkpoints or DWI checkpoints are a legal and valid tool commonly used by law enforcement.
+These checkpoints are set up at random points throughout New York state.
+There is little to no advanced notice as to when or where law enforcement will decide to set up a sobriety checkpoint; therefore, if you have been arrested, it is imperative that you consult with an experienced New York DWI lawyer to help you fight the accusations made against you.

 To request a free case consultation, contact Tilem & Associates, PC.
 We have been defending clients for decades, and possess more than 25 years of experience in fighting and defending DWI cases.Are DWI Checkpoints Legal?

 There is no legislation that outlaws sobriety checkpoints, although all law enforcement officials must still obey the local, state, and federal laws with regards to making an arrest.
-This includes a citizen’s right not to have an unreasonable search and seizure performed.
+This includes a citizen’s constitutional right not to have an unreasonable search and seizure performed.
 A DWI lawyer in Queens or elsewhere can help protect your rights.

 DWI checkpoints are valid so long as the following rules are obeyed: